- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 Introduction: How Truthful is SAP Being on Code Pushdown?

-SAP has made a lot of noise about how important its code pushdown (aka stored procedures) in HANA are.
-However, an issue that has begun to arise in how SAP has begun to use the term to describe things that do not actually code pushdown.
+SAP has made a lot of noise about how important its code pushdown (aka stored procedures) in HANA is.
+However, an issue that has begun to arise in how SAP has started to use the term to describe things that do not code pushdown.
 You will learn what is true regarding code pushdown.

 What is Code Pushdown?